phalcon/documentation/docs/events.md

 In the above example, we are using the events manager to listen to the `afterQuery` event produced by the `db` service, in this case MySQL.
 We use the `attach` method to attach our event to the manager and use the `db:afterQuery` event.
 We add an anonymous function as the handler for this event, which accepts a [Phalcon\Events\Event][events-event] as the first parameter.
 This object contains contextual information regarding the event that has been fired.
 The database connection object as the second.
 Using the connection variable we print out the SQL statement.
 You can always pass a third parameter with arbitrary data specific to the event, or even a logger object in the anonymous function so that you can log your queries in a separate log file.

+!!! warning "NOTE"

-> **NOTE**: You must explicitly set the Events Manager to a component using the `setEventsManager()` method in order for that component to trigger events.
+    You must explicitly set the Events Manager to a component using the `setEventsManager()` method in order for that component to trigger events.
 You can create a new Events Manager instance for each component or you can set the same Events Manager to multiple components as the naming convention will avoid conflicts
-{: .alert .alert-warning }

 ## Handlers
 The events manager wires a handler to an event.
 A handler is a piece of code that will do something when the event fires.
 As seen in the above example, you can use an anonymous function as your handler: